MarcusOlesen/YouTube-Video-Sampling-And-Download-Pipeline/README.md

 - **Standardize and organize** the downloaded media for downstream research.
 - Ensure **reproducibility**, **transparency**, and alignment with **research ethics**.

 This work is part of DATALAB’s broader mission to support democratic, ethical, and human-centered digital research.
-For details on the underlying dataset and research framework, see the official project report: [Data Donation Initiative: Nordic YouTube Data Donation Project (PDF)](https://norden.diva-portal.org).
+For details on the underlying dataset and research framework, see the official project report: [Data donation as a method for investigating trends and challenges in digital media landscapes at national scale: The Danish population’s use of YouTube as an illustrative case (PDF)](https://norden.diva-portal.org](https://norden.diva-portal.org/smash/get/diva2:1954799/FULLTEXT01.pdf ).

 ##  Repository Contents